CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/getting-started(v2).md

 The architecture for this lab involves the following key components:

-- **Azure Document Intelligence:** Document Intelligence in Azure is a service that uses AI to extract structured data from unstructured documents.
+- **Azure Document Intelligence:** It is a service that uses AI to extract structured data from unstructured documents.
-- **Azure Functions:** is a serverless compute service that allows you to run code without having to provision or manage infrastructure.
-You can write code in various languages and trigger it based on events like HTTP requests, timers, or messages from queues or topics
+- **Azure Functions:** It is a serverless compute service that allows you to run code without having to provision or manage infrastructure.
+You can write code in various languages and trigger it based on events like HTTP requests, timers, or messages from queues or topics.
-- **Azure AI Search:** is a cloud-based search service that allows you to add search capabilities to your applications.
+- **Azure AI Search:** It is a cloud-based search service that allows you to add search capabilities to your applications.
 It provides features like autocomplete, faceted search, and spell correction, making it easy for users to find relevant information.
-- **Azure OpenAI:** is a service that provides access to OpenAI's powerful language models, such as GPT-3 and GPT-4, through Azure's cloud platform.
+- **Azure OpenAI:** It is a service that provides access to OpenAI's powerful language models, such as GPT-3 and GPT-4, through Azure's cloud platform.
 This allows developers to build applications that can generate human-quality text, translate languages, write different kinds of creative content, and answer your questions in an informative way.
-- **Azure Web App:** is a fully managed platform for building, deploying, and scaling web applications.
+- **Azure Web App:** It is a fully managed platform for building, deploying, and scaling web applications.
 It supports various programming languages and frameworks, and offers features like continuous deployment, scaling, and integration with other Azure services.

 ## Getting Started with the Lab